tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/产品简介/产品系列/Redis集群版_intl_en.md

 - Redis cluster mode is compatible with certain commands of the non-cluster mode in terms of cross-slot data access.
 For more information, see [Use Limits](http://intl.cloud.tencent.com/document/product/239/18336).

 ## Replica Descriptions
 - When there is only one replica, Redis provides master/slave real-time hot backup for high data reliability and availability.
-When the HA system detects a node failure, there will be requests for switching to a slave node, and a new slave node will be added to the system.
+When the HA system detects a node failure, it requests for switching to a slave node, and add a new slave node to the system.
 - When the number of replicas is greater than 1, Redis provides master/slave real-time hot backup with the slave nodes being read-only.

 ## Features